openwisp/openwisp-docs/developer/hacktoberfest.rst

 5. Help us to grow
 ~~~~~~~~~~~~~~~~~~

-Caring for Open Source also means helping its communities to grow.
+Caring for Open Source also means helping its communities grow.

 Growing is important because it will allow us to have more mentors in the
 future so **we will able to help out more contributors to